vvvv/VL.Devices.Kinect2/README.md

 The available Kinect2 nodes should appear in the nodebrowser under Devices->Kinect2.

 ### Get Nuget Dependency
 This wrapper is depending on one thirdparty nuget: [Microsoft.Kinect](https://www.nuget.org/packages/Microsoft.Kinect/).
-If you need to install this dependency manually go to your vvvvs
+If you need to install this dependency manually go to your vvvv's

     \lib\packs (now in Documents\vvvv\gamma-preview)